Financial Aid FAQ's

 - What is your deadline?

-- What is your school code, address and fax number?
+- What is your school code, address, fax number, and e-mail address?

 - Why do I have to provide parental information?